suit-wg/architecture/draft-ietf-suit-architecture.md

 There is an option for embedding a firmware image into a manifest.
-This is a useful approach for deployments where devices are not connected to the Internet and cannot contact a dedicated server for download of the firmware.
+This is a useful approach for deployments where devices are not connected to the Internet and cannot contact a dedicated firmware server for the firmware download.
 It is also applicable when the firmware update happens via a USB stick or via Bluetooth Smart. {{attached-firmware-figure}} shows this delivery mode graphically.